Milan scrubs up after years as Italy's ugly sister

 FROM SWAMP TO OASIS

-The promise of Expo-related visitors and international attention galvanised long-awaited improvements to the city, notably the trendy but scruffy canal area where a new waterside promenade opened in May.
+The promise of Expo-related visitors and international attention galvanized long-awaited improvements to the city, notably the trendy but scruffy canal area where a new waterside promenade opened in May.

 Simone Bracaglia, 30, a human resources consultant who runs a bar on the main inlet, says takings have risen at least 20 percent since the "Darsena" - or dock - reopened.